yablokoff/minimongo/docs/source/index.rst

   the names and types of your fields. ``minimongo`` takes a minimalist and flexible approach to schemas.
 You can set any value on any Minimongo-derived object.

-* **Simple Database consistency**
+* **Simple Database referential integrity**

-  Although ``minimongo`` doesn't require to pre-declare fields, it has simple facility to maintain data consistency with DBRefs.
+  Although ``minimongo`` doesn't require to pre-declare fields, it has simple facility to maintain data integrity with DBRefs.
 You can specify relational fields and action on delete - ``NOTHING``, ``NULLIFY``, ``DENY``  and ``CASCADE``.

 * **Automatic MongoDB Connection management and connection pooling**